SENSAAS/sensaas/README.md

    A gfit+hfit score close to 2.0 means a perfect superimposition.

    A gfit+hfit score > 1.0 means that similaries were identified.

-(Option) Here IMATINIB.sdf and IMATINIB_mv.sdf are the 2 same molecules thus, you can evaluate the RMSD value by using rdkit if installed (see optional packages above):

-	python utils/rdkit-CalcLigRMSD.py examples/IMATINIB.sdf Source_tran.sdf

-Here, it returns RMSD= 0.00

 ## Visualization